vedant635/Hostinger/README.md

 ## What Is Hostinger?
 Is It Worth It in 2026?

-Hostinger has been around since 2004, headquartered in Kaunas, Lithuania, and currently serves over 3 million users in 178 countries.
-It's built a reputation for undercutting most competitors on price while maintaining hosting performance that doesn't feel like a budget product.
+Founded in 2004, headquartered in Lithuania, serving over 3 million users across 178 countries.
+Hostinger undercuts most competitors on price while keeping performance above typical budget-host levels.

-A few things worth noting about the infrastructure:

-**LiteSpeed web servers** run across all plans — noticeably faster than the Apache or Nginx configurations that most budget hosts still use.
-Combined with **NVMe SSD storage** (up to 10x faster read/write than traditional SSDs), page load times stay competitive even on the cheapest tier.

-**hPanel** is Hostinger's custom control panel, replacing the industry-standard cPanel.
-It's faster, has a cleaner layout, and is less overwhelming for users who haven't managed hosting before.
+Key infrastructure highlights: LiteSpeed web servers across all plans, NVMe SSD storage (up to 10x faster than traditional SSD), hPanel as a faster cPanel alternative, AI Website Builder, free SSL on all plans, and a 99.9% uptime SLA.

-**Data centres** span Europe, North America, South America, and Asia.
-For Indian users, the Mumbai and Singapore nodes keep latency low across the region.
+Data centres in Europe, North America, South America, and Asia — Indian users benefit from Mumbai and Singapore nodes for low latency.
+Full support for UPI, Paytm, and net banking.

-Other notable inclusions: **AI Website Builder** for code-free site creation, **free SSL on all plans**, **99.9% uptime SLA**, and support for **UPI, Paytm, and net banking** alongside international payment methods.

-The **30-day money-back guarantee** applies to every hosting plan, making it a low-risk entry point for new users.

-Where Hostinger doesn't fit: large-scale enterprise sites that need dedicated server hardware, or projects requiring advanced custom server configurations beyond what VPS provides.
-For everything else — personal sites, blogs, small business pages, portfolios, ecommerce stores on a budget, and student projects, the price-to-performance ratio holds up well against hosts charging two or three times more.
+Not ideal for large enterprise sites needing dedicated hardware.
+For everything else — personal sites, blogs, portfolios, small businesses, student projects — the value holds up well.

 **[👉 Try Hostinger Risk-Free — 20% Off + 30-Day Money-Back](https://eduactivedeals.com/recommends/hostinger/)**